Hans Ulrich Obrist: The Interview project

-Obrist's interest in interviews was first triggered during his student years when he read two extensive conversations.
-The first was between Pierre Cabanne and Marcel Duchamp, while the second was between David Sylvester and Francis Bacon.
-"These books somehow brought me to art," he has said.
-"They were like oxygen, and were the first time that the idea of an interview with an artist as a medium became of interest to me.
+Obrist's interest in interviews was first born during his student years when he read two extensive conversations: the first between Pierre Cabanne and Marcel Duchamp; the second between David Sylvester and Francis Bacon.
+Obrist said that "These books somehow brought me to art...They were like oxygen, and were the first time that the idea of an interview with an artist as a medium became of interest to me.
 They also sparked my interest in the idea of sustained conversations—of interviews recorded over a period of time, perhaps over the course of many years; the Bacon/Sylvester interviews took place over three long sessions, for example."

-Over the years, nearly 2000 hours of interviews have been recorded, which he refers to as "an endless conversation".
-He began publishing these interviews in Artforum in 1996 and in 2003 eleven of these interviews were released as Interviews Volume 1.
+Over the years, Obrist has recorded nearly 2000 hours of interviews, which he refers to as "an endless conversation".
+He began publishing these interviews in Artforum in 1996 and eleven of these interviews were released as Interviews Volume 1 in 2003.
 Volume 2 was published in Summer 2010.
-With the release, a total of 69 artists, architects, writers, film-makers, scientists, philosophers, musicians and performers share their unique experiences and frank insights.
+In these released interviews, a total of 69 artists, architects, writers, film-makers, scientists, philosophers, musicians and performers share their unique experiences and insights.

 Obrist has also published a series of books called "The Conversation Series," which features the longer interviews in his archive.
 To date, 28 books have been published, each containing a lengthy interview with cultural figures including John Baldessari, Zaha Hadid, Dominique Gonzalez-Foerster, Yoko Ono, Robert Crumb and Rem Koolhaas.
 A number of Obrist's interviews have also appeared in the Berlin culture magazine 032c, including those with artists Elaine Sturtevant and Richard Hamilton, historian Eric Hobsbawm, and structural engineer Cecil Balmond of Arup.